yozdil/Random_Quote_Machine/README.md

 ![alt text](public/app.png)

-This project was done for Front End Development Libraries Certification at [freeCodeCamp](https://www.freecodecamp.org).
+[Random Quote Machine](https://csb-wfx43.netlify.app/) was done for Front End Development Libraries Certification at [freeCodeCamp](https://www.freecodecamp.org).
 At it's core it uses React and Semantic UI for simple visuals and mobile responsiveness.
 Quotes are simply fetched via Axios and the user can generate a new quote to share on Twitter or Tumblr.

 ## Setup